Project Name: Primary Care & Behavioral Health State Learning & Action Collaborative

 - In response to a need identified by the advisory committee, CHCANYS presented an FQHC 101 webinar to help behavioral health partners better understand the landscape in which CHCs work.

-Working with investigators at the NYU Grossman School of Medicine (NYUGSoM), Department of Population Health, CHCANYS will conduct interviews with providers and patients in NYS FQHCs and Look-alikes (LALs).
-These interviews will seek to understand:
+Working with investigators at the NYU Grossman School of Medicine (NYUGSoM), Department of Population Health, CHCANYS conducted interviews with 25 providers and 19 patients at eight health centers across NYS.
+These interviews sought to understand:

-- Are patients interested or eager to continue receiving remote care?
-What modalities do they prefer for which services?
+- How patients perceive telehealth, and whether patients are interested or eager to continue receiving remote care as well as the modalities they prefer for particular services;

-- How does telehealth address or exacerbate existing disparities?
+- How telehealth might address, mitigate, or exacerbate existing disparities.

 Project Partners: New York State Council for Community Behavioral Healthcare (NYS Council), a statewide nonprofit membership association representing the interests of nearly 100 behavioral health (mental health and substance abuse) prevention, treatment and recovery organizations across New York, and the NYU Grossman School of Medicine (NYUGSoM), Department of Population Health.